 - Deliver Certificate of Calibration

 We calibrate pipettes from customers all over the USA.
 Contact us for a free estimate today.
 Our usual turn-around time is five business days at our facility.
-In case of emergency, our technicians are available to perform on-site calibration services.
+In case of an emergency, our technicians are available to perform on-site calibration services.

 If you have an upcoming audit, contact us, and we will do everything in our power to ensure you meet your deadline.